kadivar/laravel-passport-sms-grant/README.md

 * Make a POST request to https://your-site.com/oauth/token, just like you would a Password or Refresh grant.
 * The POST body should contain grant_type = sms.
-* The request will get routed to your User::byPassportSmsRequest() function, where you will determine if access should be granted or not.
+* The request will get routed to your User::byPassportSmsGrantType() function, where you will determine if access should be granted or not.
 * An access_token and refresh_token will be returned if successful.

 ## Request